jainaman224/Algo_Ds_Notes/haversine.md

+### Introduction:
 The Haversine formulae is one among the most important and useful formula.
 It is used to calculate the shortest distance between two points on a sphere using their latitudes and longitudes measured along the surface.
 This way is used in tracking the various objects on earth and majorly used for navigation.
+These function names have a simple naming pattern and in this example, the "Ha" in "Haversine" stands for "half versed sine" where haversin(θ) = versin(θ)/2.

  The haversine can be expressed in trignometric function as:

                             haversine(θ)=sin^2(θ/2)

 The haversine of the central angle which is (d/r) is calculated through the formulae:

            (d/r)=haversine(Φ2-Φ1) + cos(Φ1)cos(Φ2)haversine(λ2-λ1)
 where,

 	r=radius of the earth i.e. 6400Km